RetroStack/2332_2364-ROM_Adapter/README.md

 - Install U3 (74LS04)
 - Switch jumper JP5: 1) Cut one side, 2) solder the other

+#### 2364 (with pin 20 as "active low")

+This is the default configuration.
+No additional steps are required.

+#### 2364 (with pin 20 as "active high")
+- Install U3 (74LS04)
+- Switch jumper JP7: 1) Cut one side, 2) solder the other

 ### Q&A

 #### Why is the configuration active low?

-Some ROMs, especially EEPROMs, have an active-low WRITE pin that needs to be HIGH (or 1) during normal (read) use.
+Some ROMs, especially EEPROMs, have an active-low WRITE pin that needs to be HIGH (or `1`) during normal (read) use.
 To prevent accidentally putting ROMs into the incorrect mode (write mode instead of read mode), all additional pins are pulled high by default through pull-up resistors.

 #### Why are address lines from right to left?